mach874k/mach874k.com/content/english/_index.md

   bg_image: "images/mobile3.png"
   title: "WE BELIEVE IN GREAT IDEAS"
   content: "
-  So far we are working on our first game called Reality RPG.
-In summary it is a Cyber Fantasy Augmented reality mobile Adventure in the Real World.
-The idea is for it to be an immersive GPS location based game.
-Think Pokemon Go, but with Epic heroes, quests, character building, items, guilds, parties and grid based strategy combat.
+  we are currently developing two exciting games: Reality RPG and Critalia2D.
+Reality RPG is a mobile game set in a cyber fantasy world with elements of real-world interaction.
+It is an immersive, GPS-based game that combines the best elements of Pokemon Go with character building, epic heroes, quests, guilds, parties, and strategy-based combat.
+Critalia2D is a 2D plataformer that serves as the foundation for Reality RPG, setting the stage for an unforgettable gaming experience.
+Both games are set in a unique and immersive cyber fantasy world, and we can't wait for players to join us on this journey.
   "
   button:
     enable: true